CALI TECHNOLOGIES

 Activity coverage

-Multi-rail normalization: on-chain activity, centralized execution, and fiat-linked records unified into a single investigation model.
+Multi-rail normalization: on-chain activity, imported centralized market activity (execution, fees, P&L, trade patterns), and fiat-linked records unified into a single investigation workspace.

-Primarily on-chain blockchain data and network analysis; centralized and fiat-linked coverage varies by vendor.
+Primarily on-chain blockchain data and network analysis; centralized execution review and fiat-linked investigation context vary by vendor.

 Surfaces

-Activity, Pivot, Graph, Centralized Market Intelligence, OSINT Intelligence, Balance, Assets, Contract Intelligence, Report Station, Resources.
+Activity, Pivot, Graph, Centralized / Market Activity, OSINT Intelligence, Balance, Assets, Contract Intelligence, Cases, Report Station, Resources.

 Typically: alerts, address/entity profiles, graph/network views, screening outputs, and case notes.

-Cali consolidates surfaces specific to AML, fraud, forensics, and OSINT work, all tied back to the same case context.
+Cali consolidates AML, fraud, forensics, and OSINT surfaces—including centralized market activity review—in the same investigation workspace and case context.

-AI usage and depth varies by provider; often focused on entity risk, scoring, or select workflows.
+Depth of structured output and case-context tooling varies by vendor; many products emphasize entity risk, scoring, or select workflows.

-Report Station with AI-drafted summaries, findings, provenance sections, exhibits, and exports intended for SAR-style or court-facing materials.
+Report Station with structured investigative summaries, provenance summaries, flow-path explanations, evidentiary sections, exhibits, and structured reporting drafts intended for SAR-style filings and review-ready investigative documentation.

 Case notes, exports, and integrations back into case systems; reporting features vary by vendor.